 The following selection samples a range of resources, including databases which, as discussed above, index the contents of journals either in a given specialty area or the full spectrum of research.
 Others listed below offer consolidated coverage of multiple databases.
 Your institution is likely subscribed to a range of research databases, speak to your librarian to see which databases you have access to, and how to go about your search.

 Web of Science includes The Web of Science Core Collection, which covers more than 20,000 carefully selected journals, along with books, conference proceedings, and other sources.
 The indexing also captures citation data, permitting users to follow the thread of an idea or development over time, as well as to track a wide range of research-performance metrics.
-The Web of Science also features Kopernio, a free browser plugin that offers one-click access to the best available legal and legitimate full-text versions of papers.
+The Web of Science also features Kopernio™, a free browser plugin that offers one-click access to the best available legal and legitimate full-text versions of papers.
+See here for our ultimate guide to finding relevant research papers on the Web of Science.

 Science.gov covers the vast territory of United States federal science, including more than 60 databases and 2,200-plus websites.
 The many allied agencies whose research is reflected include NASA, the US Department of Agriculture, and the US Environmental Protection Agency.